center-for-humans-and-machines/transformer-heads/README.md

 ![_images/example_architecture.svg](_images/example_architecture.svg)

 ## More custom loss functions and models
-At the state of writing, only a subset of loss functions / models are supported out of the box.
-At the time of writing, the supported models are `Mistral-7b`, `LLaMA 2` (all model sizes) and `gpt2`.
+At the state of writing, only a subset of loss functions are supported out of the box.
 Check [transformer_heads/constants.py](transformer_heads/constants.py) for more up to date info.

 However, it is not so hard to add/use different loss functions/models.
 You'll just need to add their respective information to `loss_fct_map` and `model_type_map`.
 Just import from `transformer_heads.constants`.
 To add a loss function, add a mapping from string to torch class.
 To add a model add a mapping from model type to a 2 tuple out of attribute name of the base model in the Model Class and Base model class.
 That may sound confusing, but what that means is just the following: